paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

     (ii) any project in support of or required by an intercontinental ballistic missile launch facility or control center, or any other such project that has been approved by the Secretary of Defense or the Secretary of Defense’s designee for use on the same military installation at which such facility or control center is located.

-(3) The term “intercontinental ballistic missile launch facility or control center” means such facilities or control centers located at the Francis E. Warren Air Force Base; 11 So in original.
-The semicolon probably should be a comma. the Malmstrom Air Force Base, and the Minot Air Force Base, and their respective missile fields.
+(3) The term “intercontinental ballistic missile launch facility or control center” means such facilities or control centers located at the Francis E. Warren Air Force Base, the Malmstrom Air Force Base, and the Minot Air Force Base, and their respective missile fields.

 (4) The term “energy project” means a project that provides for the generation or transmission of electrical energy.